biopython/biopython/Bio/PhyloXML/README.rst

       __contains__)

         - PhyloXML.__getitem__(): get the phylogeny with matching name or id
-        - \*.__str__(): pretty representation for printing nodes
+        - Clade.__getitem?__() with a tuple of indexes

+            - numpy-like deep indexing in 1 pair of brackets -- how do I do that?
+            - e.g. tree.clade[0,0,1] == tree.clade.clades[0].clades[0].clades[1]

-    - Add the corresponding magic methods to the base class
+    - Add the corresponding magic methods to the Tree classes

     Integration:

+    - Identify more Biopython objects to reuse or export to

+        - Improve the SeqRecord conversion

     - Play nicely with Nexus, Newick
-    - Identify more Biopython objects to reuse or export to

 :7/13:
     Extend the core to the rest of the spec: